-The Centers for Disease Control and Protection the Order Suspending Introduction of Certain Persons from Countries Where a Communicable Disease Exists on March 20, 2020.
+The Centers for Disease Control and Protection issued the Order Suspending Introduction of Certain Persons from Countries Where a Communicable Disease Exists on March 20, 2020.
 The order claimed authority under Sections 362 and 365 of the Public Health Service (PHS) Act, 42 U.S.C.
 265, 268 - hence the shorthand, “Title 42” - to immediately remove people from the United States without granting them access to asylum processing or other humanitarian relief.
-The order was issued days after COVID-19 was declared a global pandemic, and the fact of the pandemic provided the for ending access to asylum for almost everybody encountered at a US border, a long-standing, but to this point unfulfilled, Trump administration goal.
+The order was issued days after COVID-19 was declared a global pandemic, and the fact of the pandemic provided the political cover for ending access to asylum for almost everybody encountered at a US border, a long-standing, but to this point unfulfilled, Trump administration goal.

-In recent weeks there have been on Title 42 implementation from our increasingly partisan federal court system.
+In recent weeks there have been conflicting decisions on Title 42 implementation from our increasingly partisan federal court system.
 The result is that if the CDC does not end the policy on April 2 (the next renewal date), it will have to issue a new set of procedures to accommodate a court decision requiring that families have access to credible fear interviews.
-The administration has already pressed the CDC to enact exemptions for and (the latter in response to a lawsuit from Texas that was seeking reimplementation of expulsions for unaccompanied children).
+The administration has already pressed the CDC to enact exemptions for refugees from Ukraine and unaccompanied children (the latter in response to a lawsuit from Texas that was seeking reimplementation of expulsions for unaccompanied children).
 Both are reasonable decisions if Title 42 was a legitimate policy, but in context these exemptions simply underscore the fact that Title 42 is a political order, not a public health one.

-Further, the decision to expel 1 million people for public health reasons has to be viewed alongside the fact that even during the pandemic Customs and Border Protection processed an average of 491,000 border crossings .
+Further, the decision to expel 1 million people for public health reasons has to be viewed alongside the fact that even during the pandemic Customs and Border Protection processed an average of 491,000 border crossings every day.
 In other words, the pandemic did not halt border traffic by a long shot.
 The idea that asylum seekers or other migrants crossing between Ports of Entry, representing something like 0.01 of all border crossings in FY 2021, constitute a unique public health threat defies logic.

-Finally, Human Rights First has documented that at least removed under Title 42 have been victims of physical assault in Mexico, including murder, after being expelled.
+Finally, Human Rights First has documented that at least 9,886 people removed under Title 42 have been victims of physical assault in Mexico, including murder, after being expelled.
 Which is to say, far from any kind of defense of public health, Title 42 actually represents a public health disaster for the refugees it is inflicted upon.

 For all of these reasons, between now and the end of March we need to pressure the CDC (and the administration which is clearly, if unofficially, the source of the policy) to end Title 42 once and for all!